What is ASCLD/LAB?

 The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) is the oldest and most well known crime/forensic laboratory accrediting body in the world.
 ASCLD/LAB has been accrediting crime laboratories since 1982 and currently accredits most of the federal, state and local crime laboratories in the United States plus forensic laboratories in six countries outside of the United States.

-In 2010, the JCCL joined the ranks of about half of the ASCLD/LAB accredited laboratories to achieve a higher level of accreditation; the ASCLD/LAB-International Program.
+In 2010, the JCCL joined the ranks of about half of the ASCLD/LAB accredited laboratories to achieve a higher level of accreditation; the ASCLD/LAB-International Testing Program.
 The JCCL was the first full-service public laboratory in our region (to include our surrounding states only) to achieve this level of accreditation.
 This level of accreditation is based upon a set of internationally recognized guidelines (ISO/IEC 17025) for testing laboratories.
 This accreditation ensures that all aspects of the laboratory's operations meet a very stringent set of guidelines.